-I can only assume the pre-Halloween excitement is bringing out the devil in your little ones.
 I am currently getting an influx of Mummies who are asking me about coaching for under 7s.

-There seems to be a lot of anger, frustration and emotional outbursts.
 Well yes, this is what small people do and they do it often.
 Especially when they want to tell you something.
 This is sometimes the only way they can communicate.
 Try not to take it personally.
 Look beneath the behaviour for their message.

 Remember this: Children are hard wired to struggle (it’s in our genes that we can struggle so we learn and grow!).
+It’s what helps them to become more emotionally resilient.

-This picture may help you get some insight.
 It comes from Dr Laura Markham’s website Aha Parenting.
 She is my Go-To-Gal with anything child related.
 She knows her stuff and is a huge fan on connection parenting.
 This allows you to parent through the relationship.
 We now see that punishment and reward methods raise obedient children.

 “Obedient children do as they are told.
 They are not coming from a place of integrity that says I’m doing this because I want to do the right thing.
 The right thing for me!”